-Merchiston Community Council has a number of elected members.
+Merchiston Community Council has a number of elected and associate (co-opted) members.
 If you’d like to contact any of us, please fill in the contact form.

 I am entering my second year on Merchiston Community Council and am particularly interested in developing ways of improving reciprocal communication between MCC and the neighbourhood we represent.
 Please do get in touch with any local issues where you think we may be able to help.